mateoconlechuga/convimg/README.md

                                       : index is 0 and increments by 1 moving
                                       : from left to right.

-           quality: <value>           : Controls the quality of the palette generated.
+           quality: <value>           : Sets the quality of the generated palette.
                                       : Value range is 1-10, where 1 is the worst : and 10 is the best.
 Lower quality may use : less palette entries.